tosdr/browser-extensions/README.md

-- Once inside the SDK environnement (having activated it using `source bin/activate`), go to the add-on directory, and run `cfx run` to quickly test that everything is OK, and `cfx xpi` to generate the addon file.
+- Once inside the SDK environnement (having activated it using `source bin/activate`), go to the add-on directory, and run `cfx run` to quickly test that everything is OK, and `cfx --strip-sdk xpi` to generate the addon file.

 - Drag & drop the resulting xpi to firefox.